web3-storage/docs/docs/reference/client-library.md

 To use the JavaScript client library for web3.storage, you must first [obtain an API key](../how-tos/regenerate-api-key.md).

-The client library will be automatically pack your uploads into a content addressible archive (CAR) file for uploading to the web3.storage service, which stores data as blocks prefixed with the content ID (CID) derived from the hash of the data, in a file with a `.car` extension.
+The client library will automatically pack your uploads into a content addressible archive (CAR) file for uploading to the web3.storage service, which stores data as blocks prefixed with the content ID (CID) derived from the hash of the data, in a file with a `.car` extension.
 You can then use the CID to retrieve the file.

 ## Constructor